Skip to main content

 AttributeExists

 Reports whether an attribute definition exists on the platform.
-Returns true/false — useful for a quick existence check before adding values to an attribute or constructing an access policy.
+Returns true/false — useful for a quick existence check before adding values or constructing an access policy.

 exists, err := client.AttributeExists(ctx, "https://opentdf.io/attr/department")